 - Try to connect to the cluster?

 - From where?

 - With what tool?

 - To the SCAN, VIP, or physical IP?

 - Ping the IP addresses

 - Run Trace Route on the IP addresses

 - Read the listener log

 - Read the database alert log

 - Call the network admins who will tell you

-- everything looks good ...

-- the network is just Ok ...
+the network is just fine ...

-- the network is always Ok
+the network is always Ok

-- the network will always be Ok